halimul/DataAnalytic/Covid Case 19/README.md

 ## Stages
 The project will go through several stages as follows:
 1. Load data:  load data from source
-2. Data Preprocessing: handling missing values, duplicates data and
+2. Data Preprocessing: handling missing values and duplicates data
 3. Visualization: Visualization and analysis of the visualization through the three things above